-Fencing may be installed to direct pathway users to the grade crossing and prevent them from bypassing the gate.
+Fencing may be [installed to direct pathway users to the grade crossing](#) [used to discourage pedestrians from crossing tracks at random by preventing and prevent](#) them from bypassing the gate.
 Fencing should extend parallel to the tracks a minimum of 50 ft. back from designated pedestrian crossings to direct pedestrians to the crossing.
 Where fencing is used, the height should be a maximum of 3.5 ft. within 100 ft. of the crossing to avoid restricting sight distances.
 Alternatives to fencing less likely to impede sight distance include bollards, short posts with chains, or low landscaping.
-Maze fencing and pedestrian barriers need to be designed to permit the passage of wheelchairs, power-assisted mobility devices, and bicycles.
+[Maze fencing and pedestrian barriers need to be designed to permit the passage of wheelchairs, power-assisted mobility devices, and bicycles.](#)